nzakas/understandinges6/manuscript/05-Destructuring.md

 # Destructuring for Easier Data Access

-Object and array literals are two of the most frequently used notations in JavaScript, and thanks the popular JSON data format, they've become a particularly important part of the language.
+Object and array literals are two of the most frequently used notations in JavaScript, and thanks to the popular JSON data format, they've become a particularly important part of the language.
 It's quite common to define objects and arrays, and then systematically pull out relevant pieces of information from those structures.
 ECMAScript 6 simplifies this task by adding *destructuring*, which is the process of breaking a data structure down into smaller parts.
 This chapter shows you how to harness destructuring for both objects and arrays.

 ## Why is Destructuring Useful?